svaalbard81/markdown-cv/index.md

 `Sept 1992 - June 1999`
 __Ballyclare High School.__

-- A-Levels
+- *A-Levels*
--- Maths A
+  - Maths A
--- Physics A
+  - Physics A
--- Chemistry A
+  - Chemistry A
--- Computing A
+  - Computing A

-- GCSEs
+- *GCSEs*
--- 5 A*
+  - 5 A*
--- 2 A
+  - 2 A
--- 2 B
+  - 2 B

 `Sept 1999 - June 2003`
 __University of Ulster__